CHOLA SENDS YOU PEACE

 [text continued below]temple of literatureon Sunday when the street is open to pedestrians only and a festival atmosphere invades the Hoàn Kiếm District…life is tops at Cafe Pho Co, my personal favorite cafe…feat. my super fly manicure from Orchids Spalittle girl practicing her roller blading in Lenin Park (Thong Nhat)Vietnamese Women’s Museum [looking down]Caitlin was my travel partner for our 9 day trip in Vietnam.
 We met on move-in day for college dorms and we’ve remained good friends to this day, never letting more than a year pass before we see each other, and always in different places (so far Richmond, VA, Washington D.C., San Luis Obispo, Oakland/SF, and she visited me in Tokyo).
 We both have ambitious dreams and every time we reunite we treat our time together as check-ins about where we want to go next.
 Most importantly, I cherish the honesty in our relationship.
 We are both very growth-oriented and want to continuously improve and learn from our human errors and vulnerabilities.
 As much as friends should be cheerleaders in our lives, they should also be able to point you towards real obstacles and inspire you to overcome challenges.
-I love that we’ve maintained this beautiful support system and our first international trip (where we were both traveling) was definitely a friendship level up!
-This trip was just 5 days before her graduation from medical school.
-Congratulations Caitlin!
-I love you so much ❤
+I love that we’ve maintained this beautiful support system and our first international trip together was definitely a friendship level-up.
+This was taken just 5 days before her graduation from medical school.
+Congratulations Dr. Caitlin! ❤

 Dan Q. makes a Hanoi cameo…a night at the Hanoi Opera…when lovely strangers want to take a photo with you…